An Adventure At Denali National Park

 Alaska’s impressive Denali National Park and Preserve is located in the interior of Alaska, halfway between Anchorage and Fairbanks although Fairbanks is closer.
 Alaska land tours to Denali routinely leave from Fairbanks, the state’s second-largest city.
 From Fairbanks, it takes approximately 2.5 hours of driving to arrive at the park!

 The quaint town of Talkeetna sits even closer to the park, just 103 miles south of the park’s entrance.
 Talkeetna is often considered a gateway to Denali and offers a variety of lodging and restaurants for park visitors to enjoy after a long day in the backcountry.
+Situated at the base of the breathtaking Denali National Park, Talkeetna's charm lies not only in its convenient amenities but also in its panoramic views of the majestic mountain that looms in the distance.
 Keep reading to learn more about Denali National Park before you visit!

 The Best Time To Visit Denali National Park